meirelesff/rscielo/README.md

 #### Getting an articles’ ID

-Scientific articles stored on [Scielo](http://www.scielo.br/) are also identified by an unique ID – a partial combination between their Digital Object Identifiers ([DOI](https://en.wikipedia.org/wiki/Digital_object_identifier)) plus other characters.
+Scientific articles stored on [Scielo](http://www.scielo.br/) are also identified by a unique ID, which is formed by a combination between their Digital Object Identifiers ([DOI](https://en.wikipedia.org/wiki/Digital_object_identifier)) plus other characters.
 These IDs can se seen in each article’s URL (after `&pid=` until `&lng=`):